opendataphilly/opendataphilly-jkan/_datasets/vacant-property-indicators-percentage-by-block.md

 ---
+area_of_interest: null
 category: []
-extras: {}
+created: '2017-03-08T17:08:45.582983'
 license: Other (City of Philadelphia)
 maintainer: tim.haynes@phila.gov
 maintainer_email: ''
+maintainer_link: null
+maintainer_phone: null
 notes: "Block by block percentages across Philadelphia showing the percentages of\
   \ properties (buildings and lots) in each block considered likely to be vacant by\
-  \ the city's Vacant Property Indicators Model."
+  \ the city's Vacant Property Indicators Model.\r\n\r\nTrouble downloading or have\
+  \ questions about this City dataset?
+Visit the [OpenDataPhilly Discussion Group](http://www.phila.gov/data/discuss/)"
+opendataphilly_rating: null
 organization: City of Philadelphia
 resources:
 - description: ''